 Hiding for Dogs

-You can be hiding in the wilderness anywhere from 1-3 hours.
+You may be hiding in the wilderness anywhere from 1-3+hours.

 Dress comfortably.
 You will be sitting/lying down.
 Don't wear clothes that will squeeze/pinch/stretch funny while lying down.